Megamemnon/TV-Serial-Character-Driver/README.md

 # TV-Serial-Character-Driver
-Spin program for Propeller chip to provide NTSC composite signal of Serial input
+Spin program for Propeller chip to provide NTSC composite signal (14 Rows of 43 Columns) of Serial input

 This program was tested on a Propeller Project Board with the following configuration